thathimanshu/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

+This is a special version of Tic Tac Toe game built using HTML, CSS, and JavaScript.
+The game allows two players to take turns placing their symbols (X and O) on a 3x3 grid.
+The objective is to get three of your symbols in a row, column, or diagonal.

 ## Deployment

 The game is deployed and playable at [Tic Tac Toe Game](https://thetictactoe.vercel.app/).

-This is a simple Tic Tac Toe game built using HTML, CSS, and JavaScript.
-The game allows two players to take turns placing their symbols (X and O) on a 3x3 grid.
-The objective is to get three of your symbols in a row, column, or diagonal.

 ## Special Features